smbct/smbct.github.io/series/x86_64_assembly/headline.md

 lang: en
 ---

-This series covers x86-64 assembly programming.
+This series introduces the basics of assembly programming in the x86-64 language.

 * [Intro : Why this series.](/blog/assembly-x86-series)